cimo/AI_sk/README.md

-TensorFlowJs example
+AI sk
 ==============

-Starter kit code with TensorFlowJs for create, in a few step, the AI project.
+Starter kit code for web apply.
+Create in a few steps the complete AI project.

 | Info: |
 |:---|